 Savills Executes Real Estate Strategy that Supports Ross Stores’ Expansion

 Ross Stores, Inc. (“Ross”), a Savills client for over 25 years, had outgrown their 200,000 square-foot lease at 1372 Broadway.
-Ross’ New York buying office and subsidiary dd’s Discounts were experiencing substantial growth for New York.
+Ross’ New York buying office and subsidiary dd’s Discounts were experiencing substantial growth in New York.
 The buying offices housed on the larger base floors and dd’s on the tower floors were considered ideal floorplate sizes by the user groups.

 Starwood Capital Group purchased the leasehold interest in 1372 Broadway through the Starwood Capital Fund IX with long-term asset retention plans.
-Starwood’s asset repositioning strategy consisted of tenant diversification and a tenant occupancy limit to 35% of the total building office space.
-90% of the building was comprised of retail industry tenants including Walmart, LF USA (Li & Fung) and Ross.
+Starwood’s asset repositioning strategy consisted of tenant diversification and a tenant occupancy limit of 35% of the total building office space.
+Fully 90% of the building was comprised of retail industry tenants including Walmart, LF USA (Li & Fung) and Ross.